 ABOUT THE PROJECT

-STOUT from the enCORE collection by reSAWN TIMBER co. features antique reclaimed hickory.
+STOUT by reSAWN TIMBER co. features antique reclaimed hickory.
 Hickory is known for its strength and durability as well as the strong contrast between lighter sapwood and darker heartwood.
 Reclaimed Hickory displays rich color tones, irregular grain patterns and plenty of character marks including mineral staining, color changes, weathering, checking, nail holes, knots and sometimes wormholes.
 For Keurig, the wood was treated by reSAWN to achieve a Class A Fire Rating and prefinished with hardwax oil.

 The new headquarters build out for beverage technology company Keurig Green Mountain exemplifies how smart design can foster communal growth in a corporate setting.
 Visnick & Caulfield’s final 430,000-square-foot design for the second phase of the multi-phase build out focuses greatly on reinforcing corporate brand, culture and community.
 Custom graphics and murals backed by huddle spots for impromptu collaboration are placed throughout each floor plate.